Styner2023/file_maintenance_clipped/README.md

+Sorry for the poor README.
+This code is open to code review.
+Please note that "doto:" refers to fixes the programmer _needs_ to make by him/herself.  todo?: means questions the programmer has to him/herself that sould be resolved later.  todo??: means these are areas where the programmer could use help from others during a CppMSG.com meetup meeting.

+Immedidate mode command line demonstration program mdtui.com

+Requires Lib_tty.o to fully link the program, which is available by contacting me via linkedin or twitter.
+I have copied lib_tty.h for your convienence and to allow partial compilation for the purposes of doing a code review.

 Menu_System - a TUI/CLI interactive moded menu system in C++.

-Immedidate mode command line demonstration program mdtui.com

-Requires Lib_tty also available on my account.

 This sub-project shows the use and testing of the code.

 This sample program implements the following menu structure:

-Main Menu
+Main Menu /
   File Menu
     Load
     Save
     Save As File Name
     Backup

-  Edit Entry Menu
+  Edit Entry Menu /
     Add
     Select Entry Id Selection
       View